AnitaSahoo2002/PARAKH/README.md

 # PARAKH
 run the following commands
-npm i nodejs
+npm i nodejs,

-npm i express
+npm i express,
-npm i ejs
+npm i ejs,
-npm i mongoose
+npm i mongoose,
-npm i nodemon
+npm i nodemon,
 after this in the package.json in dependencies section check whether the following are added or not then under the scripts section check whether this line is present or not: "start": "nodemon"if not present add it then save the changes and run :npm run start